Football clubs in Spain – Region by region

 Extremadura

-One of the most isolated parts of Spain, the region of Extremadura borders Portugal and is currently home to two clubs in the Primera Federacion.
+One of the most isolated parts of Spain, the region of Extremadura borders Portugal and is currently home to four clubs in the Primera Federacion.
 Cacereño are based in the picturesque town of Caceres, while A.D.
 Merida are located around an hour’s drive to the south.
+Extremadura and Coria join those clubs, after both won promotion from the fourth tier last term.

 The Extremadura clubs